mascaldotfr/cor-debian-packages/README.md

 # cor-debian-packages

-The current Regnum client on Linux misses some libraries out of the box, and requires extra symlinks for outdated libtinfo and libncursesw.
+The current Regnum client on Linux may miss some libraries out of the box, and requires extra symlinks for the outdated libtinfo and libncursesw used by the client.
 This package fixes it.

 ## Install

-Grap the .deb corresponding to your architecture and install through:
+Grab the .deb corresponding to your architecture and install through:

 ```
 sudo apt install ./cor-debian-packages_4_$(arch).deb